-9. GENERAL DESCRIPTION OF PARTS
+13. GENERAL DESCRIPTION OF PARTS

 - + Desiccant An adsorbent used for drying air or gases.
-The proper quantity, size and type are necessary. - + Inlet Valve Double acting air operated switching valves used to direct air flow through the Vessels. - + Exhaust Valve Double acting air operated switching valves used to exhaust regeneration and purge cooling, hold air in the on-line Vessel. - + Outlet and Regeneration Check Valves Valves that allow full flow in one direction and no flow in the opposite direction.
-These valves are used in conjunction with the inlet and exhaust valves to control the desired flow of process air through the dryer. - + Safety Relief Valves Valves on each Vessel to protect the Vessels from overpressure situations.
+The proper quantity, size and type are necessary. - + Inlet Valve Normally open air operated switching valves used to direct air flow through the towers. - + Exhaust Valve Normally closed air operated switching valves used to exhaust purge air, hold air in the on-line tower and exhaust air from the tower ready to be regenerated. - + Outlet and Regeneration Check Valves Valves that allow full flow in one direction and no flow in the opposite direction.
+These valves are used in conjunction with the inlet and exhaust valves to control the desired flow of process air through the dryer. - + Safety Relief Valves Valves on each tower to protect the vessels from overpressure situations.
 The setting is indicated on each valve. - + Depressurization Valves Normally closed air operated switching valves used to depressurize the offline Vessel prior to regeneration. - + Depressurization Silencer Installed to reduce exhaust noise during Vessel depressurization for the protection all personnel and to comply with OSHA standards.
 Silencers are non-mechanical, but must be maintained. - + Purge Flow Control Valve Valve that allows the adjustment and regulation of purge air flow used for the regeneration and repressurization processes. - + BEKOTOUCH 2 Controller Electronic controller that provides an interface between the operator and dryer, provides dryer cycle control, operates the electric solenoid valves, provides indicator lights and alarm controls.
 All hard wired connections, including the power connections during installation are made to this device. - + Electric Solenoid An electromechanical device used for controlling the flow of air. - + Blower Creates higher than atmospheric pressure used to move air through the regenerating vessel. - + Heater Used to regenerate the desiccant by heating the air being moved by the blower.